lip6/coriolis/documentation/_build/html/_sources/PythonTutorial/Introduction.txt

 * Presenting how to use Python scripts to control |Coriolis|.

-* Make a basic introduction about the |Hurricane| database and it's concepts.
+* Make a basic introduction about the |Hurricane| database and its concepts.

-While this tutorial is aimed at presenting the |Hurricane| database, do not feel limited to it.
+While this tutorial is aimed at presenting the |Hurricane| database, do not feel limited by it.
 You can use |Hurricane| objects as attributes of |Python| objects or use |Python| containers to store them.
 The only limitation is that you may not use |Hurricane| classes as base classes in |Python|.